-- View the current health alert status for hardware and software components in the Main System Chassis/Main System object and the Storage object. - View detailed summary information for all components in the system being monitored. - View and configure asset information for the system being monitored. - View and set the Automatic System Recovery (operating system watchdog timer) actions for the system being monitored. - NOTE: Automatic System Recovery options may not be available because the operating system watchdog timer is enabled in BIOS.
-To configure the auto recovery options, the operating system watchdog timer must be disabled. - NOTE: Automatic System Recovery actions may not execute exactly per the time-out period (n seconds) when the watchdog identifies a system that has stopped responding.
-The action execution time ranges from n-h+1 to n+1 seconds, where n is the time-out period and h is the heart beat interval.
-The value of the heart beat interval is 7 seconds when n > 30. - NOTE: The functionality of the watchdog timer feature cannot be guaranteed when an uncorrectable memory event occurs in the system DRAM Bank_1.
+- View the current health alert status for hardware and software components in the Main System Chassis/Main System object and the Storage object. - View detailed summary information for all components in the system being monitored. - View and configure asset information for the system being monitored. - View and set the Automatic System Recovery (operating system watchdog ٠ timer) actions for the system being monitored.

+NOTE: Automatic System Recovery options may not be available because the operating system watchdog timer is enabled in BIOS.
+To configure the auto recovery options, the operating system watchdog timer must be disabled.

+NOTE: Automatic System Recovery actions may not execute exactly per the time-out period (n seconds) when the watchdog identifies a system that has stopped responding.
+The action execution time ranges from n-h+1 to n+1seconds, where n is the time-out period and h is the heart beat interval.
+The value of the heart beat interval is 7 seconds when $n \leq 30$ and 15 seconds when n > 30.

+NOTE: The functionality of the watchdog timer feature cannot be guaranteed when an uncorrectable memory event occurs in the system DRAM Bank\1.
 If an uncorrectable memory event occurs in this location, the BIOS code resident in this space may become corrupted.
 Because the watchdog feature uses a call to BIOS to effect the shutdown or reboot behavior, the feature may not work properly.
 If this occurs, you must manually reboot the system.
+The watchdog timer can be set to a maximum of 720 seconds.